apache/doris/docs/en/administrator-guide/config/fe_config.md

 Default:true

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Whether the plug-in is enabled, enabled by default

 ### label_keep_max_second

-Default：3 * 24 * 3600  (3day)
+Default: 3 * 24 * 3600  (3day)

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

-labels of finished or cancelled load jobs will be removed after *label_keep_max_second* ， The removed labels can be reused.
+labels of finished or cancelled load jobs will be removed after *label_keep_max_second* , The removed labels can be reused.
 Set a short time will lower the FE memory usage.
 (Because all load jobs' info is kept in memory before being removed)

 In the case of high concurrent writes, if there is a large backlog of jobs and call frontend service failed, check the log.
 If the metadata write takes too long to lock, you can adjust this value to 12 hours, or 6 hours less

 ### streaming_label_keep_max_second

-Default：43200 （12 hour）
+Default: 43200 （12 hour）

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 For some high-frequency load work, such as: INSERT, STREAMING LOAD, ROUTINE_LOAD_TASK.
 If it expires, delete the completed job or task.

 ### history_job_keep_max_second

-Default：7 * 24 * 3600   （7 day）
+Default: 7 * 24 * 3600   （7 day）

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 The max keep time of some kind of jobs. like schema change job and rollup job.

 ### label_clean_interval_second

-Default：4 * 3600  （4 hour）
+Default: 4 * 3600  （4 hour）

 Load label cleaner will run every *label_clean_interval_second* to clean the outdated jobs.

 ### delete_info_keep_max_second

-Default：3 * 24 * 3600  (3day)
+Default: 3 * 24 * 3600  (3day)

-IsMutable：true
+IsMutable: true

-MasterOnly：false
+MasterOnly: false

 Delete all deleteInfo older than *delete_info_keep_max_second* , Setting a shorter time will reduce FE memory usage and image file size.
 (Because all deleteInfo is stored in memory and image files before being deleted)

 ### transaction_clean_interval_second

-Default：30
+Default: 30

 the transaction will be cleaned after transaction_clean_interval_second seconds if the transaction is visible or aborted  we should make this interval as short as possible and each clean cycle as soon as possible